yangliu-finance/yangliu-finance.github.io/_pages/research.md

   seminars in London Business School, Sichuan University, Tsinghua University, Washington University in St. Louis, and Zhejiang University;
   -->

-+ <font color="blue">Overnight-Intradat Reversal Everywhere</font>, with Robert Kosowski, Chun Liu, and Tianyu Wang
++ **Overnight-Intradat Reversal Everywhere**, with Robert Kosowski, Chun Liu, and Tianyu Wang
   + Presented at 2016 AsianFA, 2016 CICF
   + Available at: [https://ssrn.com/abstract=3726609](https://ssrn.com/abstract=3726609)
   + A strategy that buys securities with low past overnight returns and sells securities with high